A lot or a little?

 Fairy tales can be fun to read -- but many also involve a lesson, such as treating others with respect or being honest.
 What did the characters in some of the stories you watched and listened to on the site learn?
 What can you learn from their experiences?

 If you enjoyed the stories on the site, could you write your own?
-Families can discuss the creative process it takes to write a story, from thinking of something to write about to finishing and sharing the story.
+Families can discuss the creative process, from thinking of something to write about to finishing and sharing a story.

 Browse titles with similar subject matter.

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.